Michael Burawoy: Life and career

 As President of the International Sociological Association, he stated at the 2014 World Congress of Sociology, "Between economics and political science, sociology is not social science.
 It is rather scientific socialism...
 Our role as sociologists is to watch, engage and challenge an unequal world...
 So sociologists of the world, unite!"

 In 2022, The University of Johannesburg awarded Burawoy an honorary doctoral degree "for making considerable theoretical and methodological contributions to the development of Sociology", citing the "profound impact" of his contributions.
 In his acceptance speech, Burawoy remarked that "South Africa opened my eyes to the mysteries of Apartheid and later to many worlds of oppression and struggle".
 Burawoy commented that he saw South African sociology as "way ahead of the rest" and "at the vanguard of what I call 'public sociology'".

 In 2023, UC Berkeley's Sociology Department established an endowment to support students in honor of Michael Burawoy following a gift of $100,000 from alumna Suava Zbierski-Salameh (a former student of Burawoy).
 The Dean of Social Sciences, Raka Ray, remarked that "Burawoy's impact on sociology is monumental" adding that "his national and international presence alongside his tireless dedication to Berkeley, makes him a pillar of our community."

-In 2024, Burawoy received the W. E. B. Du Bois Career of Distinguished Scholarship Award from the American Sociological Association.
+In 2024, Burawoy received the W. E. B. Du Bois Career of Distinguished Scholarship Award from the American Sociological Association (ASA).
 The citation read that "Burawoy's work has contributed enormously to our ability to grasp the social world", and described his advocacy for public sociology as "a critical intervention in the field".
 The citation further highlighted his "seemingly infinite devotion and intellectual energy".

-Burawoy advocated for Palestinian solidarity in the American Sociological Association, writing and organizing in support of an ASA "Resolution for Justice in Palestine".
+Burawoy advocated for Palestinian solidarity in the ASA, writing and organizing in support of an ASA "Resolution for Justice in Palestine".

 Burawoy was killed in a crosswalk in Oakland, on 3 February 2025, by a speeding driver who fled the scene.
 He was 77.
 His ashes were interred in Highgate Cemetery on 8 April 2025.